grattan/grattex/README.md

 See https://github.com/HughParsonage/grattex/blob/master/doc/grattexDocumentation.pdf for the documentation.

 ## Starting a new report
-Staff starting a new report need to "clone the `grattex` repository on Github" (copy the report template) and "import the repository to edit in ShareLaTeX" (open the template in ShareLaTeX).
+Staff starting a new report need to "clone the `grattex` repository on Github" (copy the report template) and "import the repository to edit in Overleaf" (open the template in Overleaf).
 This can be done using the following steps.

-### [Once only]: Create your Github and ShareLaTeX accounts
+### [Once only]: Create your Github and Overleaf accounts
 If **you do not have a Github account** that is connected to the Grattan organisation:

   * Create a Github account at [github.com](https://github.com) using your @grattaninstitute email address and a username that makes it easy to identify yourself (and remember). *[Skip if you already have a Github account]*
   * Ask a LaTeXnician to add you to the Grattan Github organisation.

-If **you do not have a ShareLaTeX account**:
+If **you do not have an Overleaf account**:

-  * Create a ShareLaTeX account at [sharelatex.com](https://sharelatex.com) using your @grattaninstitute email address.
+  * Create an Overleaf account at [overleaf.com](https://overleaf.com) using your `@grattaninstitute` email address.

 ### Part 1: Copy the template using Github
   1. Logged into your github account, go to https://github.com/new/import.